lorien/awesome-web-scraping/python.md

 * [opengraph](https://github.com/erikriver/opengraph) - A Python module to parse the Open Graph Protocol
 * [textract](https://github.com/deanmalmgren/textract) - Extract text from any document, Word, PowerPoint, PDFs, etc.
 * [sanitize](https://github.com/Alir3z4/sanitize) - Bringing sanity to world of messed-up data.
+* [scrapely](https://github.com/scrapy/scrapely) - Library for extracting structured data from HTML pages.
+Given some example web pages and the data to be extracted, scrapely constructs a parser for all similar pages.

 ## WebSocket